reactorlabs/rir/README.md

 Debug flags can be created using `pir.debugFlags`, for example to debug the register allocator, you could use `pir.compile(f, debugFlags=pir.debugFlags(PrintFinalPir=TRUE,DebugAllocator=TRUE))`.
 To change the default debug flags use `pir.setDebugFlags(pir.debugFlags(...))`.

+We periodically [benchmark](documentation/benchmarking.md) the performance of the optimizer

 ### Off-Tree builds

 You can have multiple builds at the same time.